Alfresco/docs-alfresco/sap-cloud/latest/config/index.md

 ---
-title: Configure SAP Cloud Connector
+title: Configure SAP on-premises
 ---

-Use this information to configure the SAP Cloud Connector.
+Use this information to configure the SAP Cloud Connector for on-premises installations of SAP S4/HANA.

 ## Customize SAP